carlosedp/cluster-monitoring/Readme.md

 # Get the minikube instance IP
 minikube ip

-# Adjust the "suffixDomain" line in `vars.jsonnet` to the IP of the minikube instance keeping the "nip.io"
-# Build and deploy the monitoring stack
+# Run the change_suffix target
+make change_suffix suffix=[minikubeIP.nip.io]

+# or customize additional params on vars.jsonnet and rebuild
 make vendor
+make

+# and deploy the manifests
 make deploy

 # Get the URLs for the exposed applications and open in your browser